VolumeGraphics/havocompare/README.md

         - ExtractHeaders
         # Sort the table by column 0, beware that the column must only contain numbers / quantities
         - SortByColumnNumber: 0
-        # Delete a column by name, needs `ExtractHeaders` first - delete sets all values to 'DELETED's
+        # Delete a column by name, needs `ExtractHeaders` first - delete sets all values to 'DELETED'
         - DeleteColumnByName: "Column to delete"
         - DeleteColumnByNumber: 1
         # Sorts are stable, so a second sort will keep the first sort as sub-order.
         - SortByColumnName: "Sort by column name blabla"
-        # Deletes the first row by setting all values to 'DELETED's - meaning that numbering stays constant
+        # Deletes the first row by setting all values to 'DELETED' - meaning that numbering stays constant
         - DeleteRowByNumber: 0
         # Deletes rows having any element matching the given regex (may delete different lines in nom / act!
         - DeleteRowByRegex: "Vertex_Count"